 The national status map shows local jurisdictions with approved plans (light blue), approvable-pending-adoption plans (medium blue), plans that will expire within 90 days (dark blue) and expired plans (yellow).

 View an interactive version of the map to search the plan status for state, local, tribal and territorial governments.
-Information is current as of Dec.
-31, 2020.
+The data in this interactive tool are updated daily.